Minimax and adaptive estimation of general linear functionals under sparsity: Introduction

 Throughout this paper, we assume that $\theta$ is $s$-sparse, i.e.,

 for some integer $s \in \{1, \ldots, d\}$.
-Such a sparsity assumption arises in many applications, including spectroscopy, astronomy, and interferometry \cite{donoho1992maximum}.
+This sparsity assumption arises in many applications, including spectroscopy, astronomy, and interferometry \cite{donoho1992maximum}.
 In these applications, the observed signal is typically close to zero with a few rare spikes, often described as a nearly black object.
-Most theoretical work has focused on Gaussian or sub-Gaussian noise with known $\sigma$, although in practice other noise distributions may also be relevant.
+Most theoretical work has focused on Gaussian or sub-Gaussian noise, although in practice other noise distributions may also be relevant.